 Aircraft History

-Built by Consolidated in San Diego, California during 1937 as as PBY-2 Catalina at a cost of $378,286.00 with spare parts.
-Completed on June 1937, without any military equipment.
+Built by Consolidated Aircraft Corporation in San Diego during 1937 as a PBY-2 Catalina at a cost of $378,286.00 with spare parts.
+Completed on June 1937 without any military equipment.

 Purchased by the American Museum of Natural History in New York, NY for use by naturalist Dr. Richard Archbold.
 Registered in the United States as NC 777.
 Nicknamed "Guba" the New Guinea Hiri Moutu word for a tropical storm in honor of his preceeding aircraft, Fairchild 91B "Kono" NR777 that sank in Guba storm.
 Also known as "Guba I", as another Catalina PBY-2 "Guba" NC 777 had the same nickname and registration.